Twins vs. Angels Player Props Betting Odds

-Player prop betting options for Shohei Ohtani, Byron Buxton and others are available in the Los Angeles Angels-Minnesota Twins matchup at Angel Stadium of Anaheim on Saturday, starting at 10:07 PM ET.
+Player prop bet options for Byron Buxton and others are available when the Los Angeles Angels host the Minnesota Twins at Angel Stadium of Anaheim on Sunday at 4:07 PM ET.

 Bet on this matchup or its props with DraftKings!